 These bloggers talk about how you can enjoy these places without having to break a dime.

 This will be a first of a series of affordable romantic destinations.
 This article will feature destinations from the North and South American continents.
-When you are done, you can check out our suggestions in the European and African regions.
+When you are done, you can check out our suggestions in the European and African regions and Asia.

 Recommended by Kelsey Ohleger of Kelsey Social